HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-11-fastai_learning1.md

 dls.show_batch(max_n=20)
 ```
-Here is the meaning of each DataBlock parameter:
+Here is the meaning of each DataBlock parameter (see https://docs.fast.ai/data.load.html in detail):

 |Parameter| Explanation |
 |-|-|